otouffort/bigquery-ecommerce-analytics/README.md

 - Consistent non-null values row counts before and after transformation
 - Correct formatting of IDs

-Data Profiling of Bronze Layer before creating Silver Layer to understand potential data quality issues (refer to bronze_investigating_data.sql in tests folder):
+Data investigation of Bronze Layer before creating Silver Layer to understand potential data quality issues (refer to bronze_investigating_data.sql in tests folder):
 - Check for negative prices.
 Result: 5 rows with negative prices
 - Check for negative quantities (returns).
 Result: 22,950 rows indicate returned items.
 Note: Returns are kept in the dataset for future revenue and refund analysis.
 - Check for null customer IDs.
 Result: 243,007 of 1,067,371 rows are missing customer IDs